hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_mdm/mdm_operations.md

 }
 ```

 The operation returns the Golden Resource.
-For the query above `Patient` resource will be returned.
+For the query above, `Patient/123` will be returned.

 ## Merge Golden Resources